Jaredslocker21/love_massages_pp3/README.md

 I have used two if not statements for the digit() method and numeric() method I have used if alpha() method and it wont allow me to use these methods.

+if not digit
 ![if not digit](/assets/images/tests/isdigit.png)

+if not numeric
 ![if not numeric](/assets/images/tests/isnumeric..%20test.png)

+if alpha
 ![if alpha](/assets/images/tests/isalpha.png)